 What Happens if I Miss My Renewal Deadline?

-If your license expires before you file renewal, you must immediately stop all firearms business activity.
-Submitting the application after expiration does not allow continued operation.
+If your FFL expires before you file the renewal application, you must stop all firearms business activity immediately.
+Submitting the application after expiration does not allow continued operations.
+You must then file a new application and wait for approval before resuming.

 If your renewal was post-marked before expiration, you may continue business while ATF reviews your application.
 If not, you must file a new license application using ATF Form 7 and await approval before resuming operations.